Digital Humanities and Creative Pedagogies

 A pedagogical website for teaching Marguerite de Navarre's novella collection to intermediate level college students

 In this website, Min-Min Liang introduces a new approach of employing authentic material, using literary work in this case, to promote students’ reading and writing skills at intermediate-high level by utilizing Chinese Contemporary Writers Website.
-The new approach helps students’ learning to reach levels of Apply, Analyze, Evaluate and Design
+The new approach helps students’ learning to reach levels of Apply, Analyze, Evaluate and D

 Min-Min Liang’s primary pedagogical interest is interactive classroom teaching.
 She has adapted a model of Responsive Classroom, a research- and evidence-based approach, to her classroom teaching at MIT.
 This approach is supported by scholars such as Sara Rimm-Kaufman, in the field of Education.

 Min-Min Liang has developed this reading project to promote students’ reading and writing skill at novice-mid to intermediate-low levels.
 The new approach in this project enables students to use higher-order thinking skills even when their language skills are limited.
-Students are not only motivated to read the passage correctly, but also need
+Students are not only motivated to read the passage correctly, but

 Cultura makes use of online communication to help develop students’ intercultural competence.
 Typically based in a language class, a Cultura exchange involves two groups of students from two different cultures who participate in online discussion forums and compare similar materials from their respective cultures.